Poico/IACProjeto/submissions/final/grupo28/README.txt

 |=======Label naming=======|
 \==========================/
 All of the labels follow a naming scheme we created at the start of the project so that repeated or unclear labels were not present in the code.
-It also helped with legibilaty since its eases the reading of labels by clearly stating how they work and where they are.
+It also helped with legibility since it eases the reading of labels by clearly stating how they work and where they are.

 The scheme is as follows:

-	[_]<NameSpace>_<Name>[_<SubPart>]
+	[_]<Namespace>_<Name>[_<SubPart>]

-NameSpace: the acronim of the containing file name (ex: MediaCenter -> MD; Manager -> MAN)
+Namespace: the acronym of the containing file name (ex: MediaCenter -> MD; Manager -> MAN)
 Name: its the name of the label
 (ex: DrawRect / PlayMenu)
-SubPart: is a subname of the a bigger system that can be a Routine or Data (ex: width in _MD_DrawRect_width; ANG0 in _TL_invL_ANG0) If the label starts with '_' then it means it is "private" and should no be used outside its corresponding file.
+SubPart: is a subname of the a bigger system that can be a routine or data (ex: width in _MD_DrawRect_width; ANG0 in _TL_invL_ANG0) If the label starts with '_' then it means it is "private" and should not be used outside its corresponding file.
 (ex: _MD_DrawRect_width is something that should not be used externally, while MAN_PlayMenu can be used externally)